Freemankn/PomodoroTimer/README.md

 # Pomodoro Timer ⏱️

-A simple Pomodoro Timer built with HTML, CSS, and JavaScript.
+A simple Pomodoro Timer built with HTML, CSS, and TypeScript.
 This timer helps you stay focused using 25-minute work sessions followed by short breaks.

 ## 🚀 Features